aminsadiq350/aminsadiq350/README.md

 # 💫 About Me:
 💻 I’m currently working on a Laravel + Vue3 SaaS platform that helps businesses of all sizes manage their digital workflows.
-Most of my projects are private, but you can explore them on my portfolio: <a href="https://prodigitaldesigns.com">prodigitaldesigns.com</a> 🌐
+Most of my projects are private, but you can explore them on my portfolio: <a target="_blank" rel="noopener noreferrer" href="https://prodigitaldesigns.com">prodigitaldesigns.com</a> 🌐

 🤝 I’m looking to collaborate on open-source AI projects, productivity tools, modern web apps using Vue and Laravel, and cloud infrastructure improvements.